Catherine Arnold

 Catherine Elizabeth Jane Arnold, OBE (born 10 November 1978) is a British academic administrator and former diplomat.
-Since October 2019, she has been the Master of St Edmund's College, Cambridge: she is the fifteenth person to hold that post and the first woman.
-From May 2015 until 2018 she served as Her Majesty's Ambassador to Mongolia.
-After three degrees, she worked as a management consultant and then journalist.
-She had joined the Foreign and Commonwealth Office in 2006.
+From October 2019 to October 2024, she was the Master of St Edmund's College, Cambridge: she was the fifteenth person to hold that post and the first woman.
+From May 2015 until 2018, she served as Her Majesty's Ambassador to Mongolia.
+After three degrees, she worked as a management consultant and then journalist and then joined the Foreign and Commonwealth Office in 2006.

 Early life and education

 Arnold was born on 10 November 1978 in Pusan, South Korea.
-She was educated at the Overseas School of Colombo, an English medium international school located in Colombo, Sri Lanka, and at the Ryde School with Upper Chine, a private school on the Isle of Wight, England.
+She was educated at the Overseas School of Colombo, an English medium international school located in Colombo, Sri Lanka, and at the Ryde School with Upper Chine, a private school on the Isle of Wight, England where she was Head Girl.
 She then matriculated at Trinity College, Cambridge as a choral scholar, where she studied maths and theology, graduating with a Bachelor of Arts (BA) degree; and philosophy of religions, graduating with a Master of Philosophy (MPhil) degree.
 She was a pilot in the University Air Squadron.
 She then studied religious conflict at the University of Nottingham, graduating with a Master of Arts (MA) degree.